Description

 When litigating difficult-to-explain medical issues, pictures are worth a lot more than a thousand words.
 Unfortunately, medically-accurate illustrations can cost hundreds of dollars each.

 Medical Evidence is a low-cost alternative.
-Thomas Quinn and James Lawlor give you over 400 professional medical illustrations and photographs in print and via Digital Access – for just $149.
+R. John Naranja, Jr., J.D., M.D. gives you over 400 professional medical illustrations and photographs in print and via Digital Access.
 This heavily-illustrated clinical atlas covers 15 anatomical systems and case studies covering 26 injuries like the following:

 - Whiplash from Rear-ender